Forwarding, Caching and Congestion Control in Named Data Networks: Throughput Optimal VIP Control

 be the average number of VIPs for object $k$ {\em transmitted} over link $(a,b)$ over a sliding window of size $T$ under Algorithm~\ref{Alg:VIP} prior to time slot $t$.\footnote{Note that the number $\nu^k_{ab}(t)$ of VIPs for object $k$ transmitted over link $(a,b)$ during time slot $t$ may not be the same as the allocated transmission rate $\mu^k_{ab}(t)$. $\nu^k_{ab}(t)$ may be less than $\mu^k_{ab}(t)$ if there are few VIPs waiting to be transmitted.}

-For the following, we assume that the chunks of any given data object are numbered sequentially starting from 1, and the maximum number $\alpha_{max}$ of chunks per data object (assumed to be the same for all objects) is commonly known to all network nodes.

 \textbf{Forwarding}: At any node $n \in {\cal N}$, Interest Packets for all data objects share one queue and are served on a First-Come-First-Serve basis.
-Each node $n$ maintains a counter $\alpha^k_n(t)$ indicating the number of the type-$k$ data chunk in the last Data Packet received at node $n$ prior to $t$.
-Initially, $\alpha^k_n(0)$ is set to 0.

-Suppose that the head-of-the-queue Interest Packet at node $n$ at time $t$ is an interest for the {\em first chunk} of data object $k$.
-If (i) $\alpha^k_n(t)$ equals either 0 or $\alpha_{max}$, {\em and} if (ii) there is no PIT entry at node $n$ for any chunk of data object $k$, then forward the Interest Packet to node
+Suppose that the head-of-the-queue Interest Packet at node $n$ at time $t$ is an interest for the {\em starting chunk} of data object $k$.
+If (i) node $n$ has not yet received a request for data object $k$, or if the last type-$k$ data chunk in the last Data Packet received at node $n$ prior to $t$ is the {\em ending chunk} of object $k$, {\em and} if (ii) there is no PIT entry at node $n$ for any chunk of data object $k$, then forward the Interest Packet to node

 That is, the Interest Packet is forwarded on the link with the maximum average object-$k$ VIP flow rate over a sliding window of size $T$ prior to $t$, under Algorithm~\ref{Alg:VIP}.
 This latter link is a ``profitable" link for forwarding the Interest Packet at time slot $t$, from the standpoint of reducing delays and congestion.
-If either condition (i) or (ii) does not hold, then forward the Interest Packet on the link used by node $n$ to forward the most recent Interest Packet for a chunk of object $k$.
+If either condition (i) or (ii) does not hold, then forward the Interest Packet on the link used by node $n$ to forward the most recent Interest Packet for a chunk of object $k$.\footnote{The router nodes need not know the names of the starting chunk and ending chunk beforehand.
+These names can be learned as the routers forward Interest Packets and receive Data Packets for the popular data objects.
+Before the names of the starting and ending chunks are learned, Interest Packets for the data object can be forwarded using a simple technique such as the shortest path algorithm.}

-If the head-of-the-queue Interest Packet at node $n$ at time $t$ is an interest for a chunk of data object $k$ which is numbered strictly greater than 1, then forward the Interest Packet on the link used by node $n$ to forward the most recent Interest Packet for a chunk of object $k$.
+If the head-of-the-queue Interest Packet at node $n$ at time $t$ is an interest for a chunk of data object $k$ which is not the starting chunk, then forward the Interest Packet on the link used by node $n$ to forward the most recent Interest Packet for a chunk of object $k$.